KehindeoIyanda/KehindeoIyanda/README.md

 - 🔭 I'm currently pursuing my Master's in Information Technology Management at WGU.
 - 🤓 2X AWS Certified
+- 📚 I'm currently learning Kubernetes and everything related to Cloud/DevOps
 - 🌐 Proud member of the National Society of Black Engineers (NSBE) contributing to the tech community.